 Quick Answer

-A simple daily massage-chair routine can help with neck and shoulder tension from screens by giving the upper body a short reset after long hours of sitting, typing, and looking down at devices.
+A simple daily massage-chair routine may help with neck and shoulder tension from screens by giving the upper body a short reset after long hours of sitting, typing, and looking down at devices.
 The most useful routine is usually gentle, brief, and consistent rather than intense.
-For many people, that means 10 minutes with light-to-moderate pressure, a supported recline, and a focus on relaxing the neck, shoulders, and upper back instead of chasing a “deep tissue” feeling.
-This kind of routine may help everyday tightness feel more manageable, but it should not be treated like a cure for ongoing neck pain, nerve symptoms, or headaches that keep getting worse.
+For many people, that means about 10 minutes with light-to-moderate pressure, a supported recline, and a focus on relaxing the neck, shoulders, and upper back instead of chasing a deep-tissue feeling.
+This may help everyday tightness feel more manageable, but it should not be treated as a cure for ongoing neck pain, nerve symptoms, severe headaches, or symptoms that keep getting worse.

 Why screen time creates this pattern of tension

 Screen-related tension usually builds slowly.
-It often comes from a mix of forward head posture, raised shoulders, shallow breathing, and long periods without much movement.
+It often comes from a mix of forward head posture, raised shoulders, shallow breathing, long sitting, and not enough movement breaks.
 That is why many desk users do not describe the problem as one sharp pain.
-They describe it as feeling tight, compressed, stiff, or “stuck” across the neck, shoulders, and upper back.
+They describe it as feeling tight, compressed, stiff, or stuck across the neck, shoulders, and upper back.

 The daily 10-minute routine